Non-Euclidean Contraction Theory for Monotone and Positive Systems: Introduction

-Recent works have shown that stability of monotone and positive system can be studied more systematically and efficiently using non-Euclidean norms.
+While classical approaches mostly focus on contraction with respect to the $\ell_2$-norm, recent works have shown that stability of monotone and positive system can be studied more systematically and efficiently using non-Euclidean norms.
 It is known that for a monotone system satisfying a conservation law (resp. translational symmetry), contractivity naturally arises with respect to $\ell_1$-norms (resp. $\ell_{\infty}$-norms).
 Contraction of monotone systems with respect to state-dependent non-Euclidean norms has been studied in~\cite{SC:19}.
 Contraction of monotone systems with respect to $\ell_1$-norm has been studied for flow networks in~\cite{GC-EL-KS:15}, for traffic networks in~\cite{GC-EL-KS:15}, and for gene translation systems in~\cite{MM-EDS-TT:14}.
 Another relevant topic for monotone systems is the search for sum-separable and max-separable Lyapunov functions~\cite{HRF-BB-MJ:18}.
 Recent works have used contraction with respect to non-Euclidean norms for monotone systems to find separable Lyapunov functions~\cite{IRM-JJES:17,YK-BB-MC:20}.
 Despite all these works, a differential and integral characterization of monotone and positive contracting systems with respect to non-Euclidean norms is missing.